FAQ

 Do you take insurance?

-I am in-network with Aetna, Optum, and United.
-My contract with BCBS is pending.
-Please email me to be notified of BCBS updates.
+I am in-network with Aetna, BCBS, Optum, and United.

-There are some things to consider when using insurance for counseling services.
+There are a few things to consider when using insurance for counseling services.
 Insurance companies require a mental health diagnosis for every client, which becomes part of your permanent medical record.
-Parents of teens seeking services should especially consider not using insurance.
-Some clients choose not to utilize their insurance because mental health diagnoses can impact life/disability insurance approval and costs.
-Also, if you are involved in any legal proceedings, you may want to consider paying out of pocket.
+Parents of teens seeking services should especially consider this.
+Some clients choose not to use their insurance because a mental health diagnosis can impact approval and costs for life or disability insurance.
+Additionally, if you are involved in any legal proceedings, you may want to consider paying out of pocket.

-If you decide to use your insurance, we can discuss your diagnosis and make sure you feel comfortable proceeding.
+If you decide to use your insurance, we can discuss your diagnosis to ensure you feel comfortable proceeding.
 Please feel free to reach out with any questions.

 What brought you to this profession?

-Ten years ago, I had nearly given up on therapy.
-After several terrible experiences as a client, I no longer believed it had much to offer.
+Years later, I nearly gave up on therapy after several difficult experiences as a client.
+I no longer believed it had much to offer.
 At its worst, counseling can add to the pain someone is already in.
-But at its best, it can be life-changing.
-It can be the catalyst for profound growth in your life.
-So, I continued my search and finally found a therapist with the training and tools to help me identify the root of the issue and find the courage to change it.
-Now, I hope to be that person for others.
+But at its best, it can be the catalyst for profound growth.
+I continued my search and eventually connected with a therapist who had the training and insight to help me confront my issues and find the courage to embrace change.
+Now, I hope to provide that same support to others.

 Any book recommendations?